eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `SnapshotHashes`
-Contains hashes of full and incremental snapshots
+Contains hashes of full and incremental snapshots:
 - `from` - public key of origin
 - `full` - hash and slot number of the full snapshot
 - `incremental` - list of hashes and slot numbers of incremental snapshots